martdegraaf/martdegraaf.github.io/src/blog/content/posts/duplicate-logging-azure-application-insights.md

 The Log Analytics Workspace was configured in diagnostic settings as well it was in the properties of the Application Insights.
 See the screenshots of the Azure portal.
 ![Diagnostic settings](/images/diagnostic-settings.png)
-The screenshot below shows how the application insights resource is configured as upstream.
+The screenshot below shows how the application insights resource is configured upstream.
 ![Properties Application Insights workspace setting](/images/properties-ai-workspace.png)

 So when we concluded the configuration was duplicate, we asked ourselves: